samabs/conliga/README.md

 Example
 -------

-Let's go through an example using the data from the paper.
+Let's go through an example using the count data from the paper.

 ### Set-up